 Kissinger did not suggest, however, that the United States should actually implement the deterrent in appropriate situations; he did not point out that use of atomic weapons in Korea would have prevented Red China's ever becoming a great power.
-(Considering the terrain, the "human sea" tactics of the Chinese Communists, and the known inability and the modern of the first of the same in of the Soviets, much less the Chinese, to reply with atomic weapons of their own, tactical use of nuclear weapons in Korea in late November or early December 1950 could have ended that war instantly, and with an unambiguous American victory.)
+(Considering the terrain, the "human sea" tactics of the Chinese Communists, and the known inability of the Soviets, much less the Chinese, to reply with atomic weapons of their own, tactical use of nuclear weapons in Korea in late November or early December 1950 could have ended that war instantly, and with an unambiguous American victory.)